SEO Audit for Ecommerce Site: 16 Effortless Tricks for Magneto

 Using the right keywords helps you drive valuable traffic to your product pages.
 With the right keyword research tools, you can compare keywords based on search volume, competition, and cost-per-click.

-Add your main keywords to your meta title and description to help search engine crawlers and potential customers find your Magento site.
+Add your primary keyword to your meta title and description to help search engine crawlers and potential customers find your Magento site.

 Your competitors can also give you more insight into keywords that work for your niche.
-Create a list of your competitors’ websites and analyze their product pages to see the keywords they’re targeting and the sites that link back to them.
+Create a list of your competitors’ websites and analyze their product pages to see the primary keyword they’re targeting and the ecommerce sites that link back to them.

 5. Fill in your metadata.